kreauniv/comp308/_sources/types.rst.txt

 1. A number, which we denote using the atom :code:`num`.

-2. A function or "closure", which we denote using the term :code:`fun(ArgTy, BodyTy)`.
+2. A function or "closure", whose type we denote using the term :code:`fun(TyEnv, ArgTy, BodyTy)`.
 So the full type description of a function includes the type of its argument and the type of its result.

 3. Similar to our interpreter, we use an "environment" to keep track of the types of "identifier" sub-expressions.
 In this case, we bind